“We just spent $8,000 on our new site, here let me show you…”

 Make sure you have direct and transitional calls to action on your web pages.

-The barrier to designing a good looking web site has never been lower
+The barrier to designing a half decent looking web site has never been lower

 And that’s the bad news...